mrstallion/fchat-rising/readme.md

     *    Conversation dialog can be opened by typing in a character name
     *    Message search matches character names
     *    PM list shows characters' online status as a colored icon
-*   Details for Nerds
+*   Technical Details for Nerds
     *    Upgraded to Electron 8.x
-    *    Replaced node-spellchecker with the built-in spellchecker of Electron 8
+    *    Replaced `node-spellchecker` with the built-in spellchecker that ships with Electron 8
-    *    Multi-language support for spell checking (Windows only – language support is fully automatic on MacOS)
+    *    Multi-language support for spell checking (Windows only – language is autodetected on MacOS)

 ## How to Set Up Ads